tlswg/tls13-spec/draft-ietf-tls-tls13.md

 IMPORTANT NOTE: The security properties for 0-RTT data are weaker than those for other kinds of TLS data.
 Specifically:

-1. The early data is encrypted solely under keys derived using the offered PSK as the static secret.
-Hence, this data is not forward secret, because it is encrypted solely with the PSK.
+1. This data is not forward secret, as it is encrypted solely under keys derived using the offered PSK.

 2. There are no guarantees of non-replay between connections.
 Unless the server takes special measures outside those provided by TLS,